BlindAssist/blindassist-ios/README.md

 classes of the segmented image to determine it's correct class.
 A class means an object, think of a road, car or bike.

-_ARKit 2 supports saving and sharing the state of a 3D map.
-In the future, BlindAssist might be able to save already predicted maps on a server to let other users reuse it_

 ![Process visualization](images/visualization.png?raw=true)

 This process will allow us to render and understand a world in 3d to make